-Laurier-Nipissing Concurrent Education Program at Laurier Brantford
+Laurier-Nipissing Concurrent Education Program at the Brantford Campus

 The Laurier-Nipissing Concurrent Education program offers students a unique experience.
-Combining the strength of Laurier Brantford’s liberal arts programming with the quality of Nipissing’s Schulich School of Education, graduates of this program are well-prepared for a career in education.
+Combining the strength of Laurier's liberal arts programming with the quality of Nipissing’s Schulich School of Education, graduates of this program are well-prepared for a career in education.
 In five years, students achieve an Honours Bachelor of Arts in Society, Culture & Environment and a Bachelor of Education.

 Because it’s broad-based, the Society, Culture & Environment BA is the perfect degree to accompany a BEd.
 It is not a typical discipline-based program; instead, it looks at the problems, topics and issues relevant to our world from a variety of perspectives.
 Teachers at the primary, junior or intermediate levels are required to have an understanding of a wide range of subjects, and the broader your educational background, the better prepared, more knowledgeable and more successful you will be as a teacher.